codemuggle09/link-stash/README.md

 # Link Collector

-We often come across links—articles, videos, tools—that we find valuable and wish to revisit later.
+We often come across links of articles, videos, tools that we find valuable and wish to revisit later.
 But more often than not, we forget to save them properly.
 Link Collector solves this with a minimalist, personal bookmarking tool that lives in your browser.

 ## Live Demo